algorithmica-org/algorithmica/content/english/hpc/external-memory/oblivious.md

 Here we used a single pointer to the beginning of the memory region instead of a 2d array to be more explicit about its memory operations.

 The I/O complexity of this code is $O(N^2)$ because the writes are not sequential.
-If you try to swap the iteration variables it is going to be the the other way around, but the result will be the same.
+If you try to swap the iteration variables, it will be the other way around, but the result is going to be the same.

 ### Algorithm

-The *cache-oblivious* way relies on the following block matrix identity:
+The *cache-oblivious* algorithm relies on the following block matrix identity:

 $$
 \begin{pmatrix}